Late Latin: Imperial Latin

-Wilhelm Sigismund Teuffel's first edition (1870) of History of Roman Literature defined an early period, the Golden Age, the Silver Age and then goes on to define other ages first by dynasty and then by century (see under Classical Latin).
+Wilhelm Siegmund Teuffel's first edition (1870) of History of Roman Literature defined an early period, the Golden Age, the Silver Age and then goes on to define other ages first by dynasty and then by century (see under Classical Latin).
 In subsequent editions he subsumed all periods under three headings: the First Period (Old Latin), the Second Period (the Golden Age) and the Third Period, "the Imperial Age", subdivided into the Silver Age, the 2nd century, and the 3rd–6th centuries together, which was a recognition of Late Latin, as he sometimes refers to the writings of those times as "late".
 Imperial Latin went on into English literature; Fowler's History of Roman Literature mentions it in 1903.

-The beginning and end of Imperial Latin is not well-defined.
-Politically, the excluded Augustan Period is the paradigm of imperiality, but the style cannot be grouped with either the Silver Age or with Late Latin.
+The beginning and end of Imperial Latin are not well defined.
+Politically, the excluded Augustan Period is the paradigm of imperiality, but the style cannot be grouped with either the Silver Age or Late Latin.
 In 6th-century Italy, the Western Roman Empire no longer existed and the rule of Gothic kings prevailed.
 Subsequently, the term Imperial Latin was dropped by historians of Latin literature, although it may be seen in marginal works.
 The Silver Age was extended a century, and the four centuries following made use of Late Latin.